microsoft/pxt-arcade/docs/skillmap/sc/sc1.md

 ## Step 4 - Build a Profile

-Let's add a profile pic for the sprite you chose up in the corner so we can keep track of our character's lives.
+Let's add a profile pic up in the corner so we can keep track of our character's lives.

 ---